kubernetes/community/contributors/devel/update-release-docs.md

 # Overview

-This document explains how to update kubernetes release docs hosted at http://kubernetes.io/docs/.
+This document explains how to update Kubernetes release docs hosted at http://kubernetes.io/docs/.

-http://kubernetes.io is served using the [gh-pages branch](https://github.com/kubernetes/kubernetes/tree/gh-pages) of kubernetes repo on github.
+http://kubernetes.io is served using the [gh-pages branch](https://github.com/kubernetes/kubernetes/tree/gh-pages) of Kubernetes repo on github.
 Updating docs in that branch will update http://kubernetes.io

 There are 2 scenarios which require updating docs: